leiwh/PyFRS/README.md

 It runs properly with anaconda/edm and VS Code.

-You can also install it in openclaw: ask opencaw install PyFRS with pip, and then create your own skills with skill-create.
+You can also install it in openclaw: say ``please install PyFRS with pip'' in openclaw, and then create your own PyFRS skills with skill-create.

 ## Usage
 The forward and reverse shock modules can be used separately.